GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Discussion and Conclusions

-With the presented updates, it is now possible to run simulations with more than 30'000 fully interactive planetesimals in a feasible time.
-The added forces allow us to study the dynamics of small bodies in the Solar System, or to study the formation and subsequent evolution of compact exoplanetary systems where tidal forces play an important role.
-It is also important that the field of high performance computing and GPU computing evolves quickly and that simulation software must be constantly adapted and evolved to be able to use the most recent hardware efficiently.
-With this work we exactly aimed for this and to provide a fast and user friendly code for the study of terrestrial planet formation and evolution of the Solar System and other exoplanetary systems.
+With the presented updates, it is now possible to run simulations with more than 30,000 fully interactive planetesimals in a feasible time.
+The added forces allow us to study the dynamics of small bodies in the solar system, or to study the formation and subsequent evolution of compact exoplanetary systems where tidal forces play an important role.
+It is also important that the field of high-performance computing and GPU computing evolves quickly and that simulation software must be constantly adapted and evolved to be able to use the most recent hardware efficiently.
+With this work, we aimed to provide a fast and user-friendly code for the study of terrestrial planet formation and evolution of the solar system and other exoplanetary systems.